brittLiban/centroid-finder/README.md

 ## Optional Wave 7: Enhancements?
 If you want to, you can make a new branch to start experimenting.
 See if you can come up with a better color distance method (hint: look up perceptual color spaces).
 See if you can make your code more efficient or mor suited to spotting salamanders!
 Experiment with other test files.
 PLEASE MAKE SURE THIS IS IN A SEPARATE BRANCH FROM YOUR SUBMISSION.

+What it does:

+The Perceptual color distance outputs the image using yellow/white color to make it look almost exactly like the original image.